 An independent candidacy as an extremely wealthy self-funded “mainstream” businessman could become a real problem for President Trump, which I think is Schultz’s goal.
 He is looking to syphon off just enough votes in places like Pennsylvania, Michigan, and Florida to swing those states to the Democrats.
 The mainstream media will be pumping his candidacy as the alternative to Trump from the moment Schultz announces, hoping for this exact outcome.
 I think President Trump’s team should take the possibility of Schultz running seriously and begin to plan for this type of independent candidate – a wealthy Democrat plant pretending to be the “voice of reason” in 2020.

-Hal Lambert is the founder of Point Bridge Capital which recently launched the first politically based ETF.
-Learn more at www.pointbridgecapital.com and follow Hal on Twitter @MAGAINDEX
+Hal Lambert is the founder of Point Bridge Capital, which launched the first-ever Republican stock index: MAGA.
+He is a frequent guest on Fox News, CNBC, and Fox Business.
+Learn more at Point Bridge Capital and follow Hal on Twitter at @MAGAINDEX